 Within domestic legal systems the regulation of money-laundering (anti-money laundering or AML law) can involve multiple legal instruments (statutes and regulations) and be administered by many different regulators.
 In the US, the Department of the Treasury, the Financial Crimes Enforcement Network (FinCEN), federal and state financial regulators including the Office of the Comptroller of the Currency (OCC), the Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC) are all involved in the regulation of money laundering.
-Interestingly, although the federal government has recently been in a period of emphasizing deregulation, including in the context of financial services, AML has not been a sphere of deregulation.54
+Interestingly, although the federal government went through a recent period of emphasizing deregulation, including in the context of financial services, AML was not a sphere of deregulation.60

 New financial technologies, or Fintech, have become an increasingly visible component of the financial system, raising questions about how financial regulation should respond.
-With respect to AML regulation Fintech might help to get around regulation (e.g. privacy wallets for cryptocurrencies which ensure anonymity) or might facilitate compliance and supervision (e.g. financial technologies which are oriented to compliance and enforcement (Regtech and Suptech)).55
+With respect to AML regulation Fintech might help to get around regulation (e.g. privacy wallets for cryptocurrencies which ensure anonymity) or might facilitate compliance and supervision (e.g. financial technologies which are oriented to compliance and enforcement (Regtech and Suptech)).61